Vivian Hoo

-Vivian Hoo Kah Mun (许家雯 (Khó͘ Ka-bûn, Heoi2 Gaa1 Man4, Xǔ Jiāwén); Pha̍k-fa-sṳ: Hí Kâ-vùn; born 19 March 1990) is a Malaysian badminton player.
+Vivian Hoo Kah Mun (许家雯 (Khó͘ Ka-bûn, Heoi2 Gaa1 Man4, Xǔ Jiāwén); Pha̍k-fa-sṳ: Hí Kâ-vùn; born 19 March 1990) is a Malaysian former badminton player.
+She is the elder sister of Hoo Pang Ron, who is also a Malaysian badminton player.

 Career

 Teamed-up with Woon Khe Wei in the women's doubles event, they reached top 10 BWF World Ranking.
 Being a regular women's doubles player, Hoo has won the Commonwealth Games women's doubles event twice, first with her regular partner, Woon, at the 2014 Commonwealth Games in Glasgow and a second time with Chow Mei Kuan at the 2018 Commonwealth Games in Gold Coast.
 Hoo and Woon had also reached the quarter-finals of the 2016 Rio Olympics.

 Personal life

 Vivian is the older sister of Hoo Pang Ron, who is also a badminton player.
 She is an alumna of University of Malaya.